awillats/markdown-manuscript-template/how_to_resources.md

 - Folding - [Atom](https://flight-manual.atom.io/using-atom/sections/folding/), [VSCode](https://code.visualstudio.com/docs/editor/codebasics#_folding)
   - this is built in functionality in both editors, but is especially useful to collapse/hide large sections of an outline that may not currently be useful

+# Converting to other formats (including LaTeX) with the power of pandoc
+🚧 can be automated on pushing to github repo 🚧